SauravB210489CS/selab23_basics/readme.md

-To authenticate speakers during the login process, you can implement a secure authentication system with a username and password.
+7.To authenticate speakers during the login process, you can implement a secure authentication system with a username and password.
 Here's how you can design the authentication process:

 Speaker Authentication Process:
 1. User Registration: